arobson/metronic-statsd/README.md

 metronic.use( statsd );
 ```

+## Types of Metrics
+StatsD does _not_ treat all metrics equally.
+By default, this adapter will publish everything as a count unless the type is set as `time`.
+To change this, set a flag on the metric object itself when creating it to specify a different type.
+Here's the list of properties to set to true - please note: they are mutually exclusive:

+ * `guage`
+ * `set`
+ * `increment` - value is ignored
+ * `decrement` - value is ignored

 ## Config
 The only optional thing you can add to the config at the moment is an `apiPrefix` property which allows you to use this library in conjunction with hostedgraphite's StatsD collector.